Xinyi-Wu/Xinyi-Wu.github.io/README.md

 personal email: xwu9056@gmail.com<br>

 ### RESEARCH INTERESTS
-My research is focused on the mathematical and numerical analysis of models from molecular simulation, with a current emphasis on applications ranging from computational mathematics, statistical mechanics, to data science.<br>
+My research is focused on the mathematical and numerical analysis of models from molecular simulation, with a current emphasis on applications ranging from computational mathematics, statistical mechanics, to data science.
+Recently I have been working on numerical methods for dissipative particle dynamics.<br>

 ### EDUCATION

 * **University of Birmingham**<br>
 Oct.
-2021 - Oct.
-2025<br>
+2021 - Present<br>
 **Major**: Applied Mathematics (PhD)<br>
 **Proposed Thesis Title**: Numerical Algorithms for Molecular Systems and Data Science<br>
 **Supervisors**: Dr Xiaocheng Shang (Primary), Prof Jinglai Li (Secondary)<br>